Built by Metorial, the integration platform for agentic AI.

 • parentId (optional): Filter by parent issue ID for sub-issues

-• query (optional): Search in issue titles and descriptions
+• query (optional): Search within issue titles and descriptions

 • includeArchived (optional): Include archived issues (default: true)